 Joel Schumacher hated that idea and told the producers he would only sign on if he could change them to teenagers, as he thought it would be much sexier and more interesting.

-The second time Sam visits the comic shop two men can be seen playing pinball.
-The guy with the facial hair is Joe Ferrara who actually owned the comic shop Atlantis fantasy world.
-The comic shop has now moved location but is still owed by Joe.
+Two men can be seen playing pinball the second time Sam visits the comic shop.
+The guy with the facial hair is Joe Ferrara II, who actually owned the comic shop Atlantis fantasy world.
+The comic shop has now moved location but is still owned by Joe.

 In the opening sequence there is a random crowd shot that includes an older man in the distance with thick glasses wearing a Gothic looking hooded black robe.
 While his appearance is in line with the "spooky" factor of the film, he is in fact a semi-nomadic Christian.

 Kiefer Sutherland was originally reluctant to star in the film, until he heard that Joel Schumacher had lined up INXS and Jimmy Barnes to sing some of the songs on the soundtrack.
 Kiefer had spent a summer in Australia when he was a child and became fans of their music.